rghosh8/capstone-2/README.md

 ### Background

-Although chest X-ray exam is one of the most frequent and cost-effective medical imaging examination,  clinical diagnosis of chest X-ray can be challenging, and
-Even some promising
-work have been reported in the past, and especially in recent deep learning work on Tuberculosis (TB) classification.
-To achieve clinically relevant computer-aided detection and diagnosis (CAD) in real world medical sites on all data settings of chest X-rays is still very difficult, if not impossible when only several thousands of images are employed for study.
-This is evident from [2] where the performance deep neural networks for thorax disease recognition is severely limited by the availability of only 4143 frontal view images [3] (Openi is the previous largest publicly available chest X-ray dataset to date).
+Although chest X-ray exam is one of the most frequent and cost-effective medical imaging examination,  clinical diagnosis of chest X-ray can be challenging.
+To achieve clinical accuracy on computer-aided detection and diagnosis (CAD) in real world medical sites on chest X-rays is very difficult [1] where the performance deep neural networks for thorax disease recognition is severely limited by the availability of only 4143 frontal view images [2] (Openi is the previous largest publicly available chest X-ray dataset to date).

+### Objective

+#### MVP

+Develop a binary classification model for the disease indentification

+#### Streach Goal

+Develop a multivariate classification model for the disease indentification

 ## Dataset and Exploratory Data Analysis